Brenda Barrett: 2010s

 Jax tries get full custody of Josslyn which causes problems in Sonny and Brenda's marriage.
-In June 2011, Jax tells Brenda that he is going to subpoena her to testify to Judge about how bad Sonny's life is.
+In June 2011, Jax tells Brenda that he is going to subpoena her to testify to the Judge about how bad Sonny's life is.
 Brenda refuses to do so.
 In early July Brenda and Alec are shot at while getting in a car.
 Brenda is visibly shaken, but Sonny dismisses the incident and claims the shooters were not aiming for her or Alec, but simply wanted to warn Sonny that his family is in danger.
 Sonny tells Brenda not to mention the incident to the judge.
 On July 15, 2011 Brenda tells the judge about the incident whilst also saying that Sonny is a good father.
 Brenda later learns that Jax has been arrested for attacking the court mediator, Grace Yand and having drugs in his suite.

 After finding out that Sonny set Jax up Brenda tells Sonny, to the great distress of both, that she is leaving him.
 Brenda realizes that she must prioritize her son Alec's welfare over her own happiness with Sonny.
 Sonny begs her to stay and asks what he can do to fix what he has done.
 On July 21, 2011 Brenda gives Sonny her rings back and says goodbye to Robin.
 Brenda also asks Robin to give Sonny a letter that she wrote when she feels it's the right time.
 Jasper Jacks flies Brenda to Rome with her son Alec.
 She later serves Sonny their official divorce papers through his attorney Diane Miller.

 Brenda returns to Port Charles in early April 2013 to attend the Nurse's Ball in Robin's honor, who is assumed dead.
 Brenda shows up at Sonny's house to talk to him, Sonny think it's to get back together and Brenda corrects him saying they would have gotten back together had he read the letter she had written him prior to leaving two years ago, but now they can't get back together.
 Brenda has moved on and tells Sonny about her engagement to Jax.
 Meanwhile, Jax was with Carly asking her to sign the divorce papers.
 While there, after telling Carly about the engagement, Carly bets Jax one million dollars that Brenda is with Sonny asking for him back.
 After Jax leaves, Carly sneaks into Sonny's house and hears Brenda doing exactly what she told Jax she would be doing.
 Carly goes to Jax and Brenda's hotel room and tells Jax what she heard at Sonny's house.
 Jax calls off the wedding.
 Brenda shows up at the Nurses Ball alone, and gets in an argument with Carly.
 It ends, but then soon after Brenda throws something at Carly's head and is taken out by security for "causing a disruption."